Test throughput to other appliances in the cluster.

 On Networking, view and configure the primary network interface, and if applicable, a proxy server to relay web traffic, and the sessions network interface.

-Starting with 6.9, the Network Interface (X1) can be used to add additional virtual network adapters associated with X1 in the web client (this feature is not available in the desktop client).
+The Network Interface (X1) can be used to add additional virtual network adapters associated with X1 in the web client.

 It is the responsibility of the Appliance Administrator to ensure the network interfaces are configured correctly.